roop/citron/docs/grammar-file.md

 tree).
 Finally, a start symbol rule's code block shall return the complete data structure representing the whole input data.

+Once we have the grammar rules, type specifications and code blocks, we can ask Citron to [generate a parser](/citron/generating-the-parser/) for us.

 ## Directives

 ### Type specification